 - Klarna: This option is widely available in multiple countries, is omnichannel, and offers three choices for payment: 4 interest-free monthly installments, financing (0 to 29.99% based on credit rating) or pay in full in 30 days.

-- Splitit: This is an interest-free credit card-based installment payment solution that works with a shopper’s existing Visa or Mastercard.
+- Splitit: This is a credit card-based installment payment solution that works with a shopper’s existing Visa or Mastercard and does not charge any added fees or interest.
 No applications or credit checks are necessary.
 Installment options can go up to 12 months, depending on the merchant.

 Each installment option has its own features that will appeal to different segments of your customer base.
 These options can be right for your ecommerce system when they best match the needs of your customers.